TaiJosh/Analysis-of-Sales-Data/README.md

 =QUERY(Data!A:I, "Select G, Sum(I) where G is not null Group by G Order by Sum(I)")
 ```

+### Data Visualization

+The clean data [Download here]( https://docs.google.com/spreadsheets/d/1yDEeKXQkbAVnSdjUZFudeWqc1eqMkIf1DCZ5JQxa5Rw/edit?usp=sharing) was loaded into Tableau Public for enhanced visualization and delving deeper into the sales data to obtain insights.

 ### Analysis and Insights

 Based on the analysis;
 -The 3 highest- ranking products are Reddy Beddy, Kitty Climber and Feline Fix MixHere in that order.
 - The highest revenue recorded was generated in the year 2020.
-- Overall, the food category generated the lowest revenue of about $2,784 while the other 3 categories(bedding, toy and treat) did over $4,000 for each category.
+- Overall, the food category generated the lowest revenue of about $2,784 while the other 3 categories (bedding, toy and treat) did over $4,000 for each category.
 - There was a sudden drop in total sales in 2021.
 - Further investigation revealed that there were absolutely no sales recorded for the last 4 months of 2021 which must have impacted the overall sales.The transactions for those 4 months were probably omitted in error from the dataset provided for this analysis or the company stopped doing business.